shivampaw/UltimateCRM/readme.md

 Then setup your database and open the `.env.example` file.
 Rename this file to `.env` and enter details for your database, stripe and email integration.

+Run `php artisan key:generate` from the root project folder.

 Run `php artisan migrate` from the root project folder.
 This will create the databases for you.

 Now you can setup your Super Admin account by running `php artisan super_admin:create` which will walk you through creating the account.